-That’s Amy on the right hand side of our feature picture.
+That’s Amy on the left hand side of our feature picture.
 The mother of two children, wife to a scientist husband, and a media web design guru.
 Not to mention one of the funniest people I know.
 She used to be Operations Manager for ANZA (Singapore), and joined the corporate ‘ratwheel’ about 6 months ago.

 I remember the first day I met her and another ANZA staff member, Anne, for our very first practice.
 What a long way we have all come….

 WY: Why did you take up yoga?

 AMY: Originally, before ANZA yoga, it was curiosity.
 And then opportunity – when you first came into the ANZA office full of ideas for the new group, I wanted to be involved.
 I remember walking away from our second class with a very clear conviction that this was what I needed to do.

 AMY: When I practice yoga, calm descends.
 No matter what craziness is hanging around from the morning or the week that has been, when I walk through the gates on a Saturday morning I know that my mind will be reset ready to start the weekend.
 Initially there were many difficult aspects of the poses for me and I never enjoy not being able to do something, but over time I have learned to trust that the breakthroughs in strength and flexibility will keep coming.